-In addition, Pam represents clients developing LNG terminal projects.
-She advises them in obtaining authorizations from Department of Energy to export LNG and authorization from FERC to construct and operate the liquefaction facilities
+In addition, Pam counsels clients on issues relating to the development of liquefied natural gas (LNG) terminal projects.
+She advises clients seeking to obtain import and export authorizations from the Department of Energy to export LNG and authorizations from FERC to construct and operate the liquefaction facilities.

 American University, Washington College of Law, 2011, J.D.

 District of Columbia

 US Court of Appeals for the District of Columbia Circuit

 Awards and Affiliations